Rede Tupi: 1950s

 On August 5, 1950, it was determined that the São Paulo station (PRF-3) would operate on VHF channel 3 under the revised callsign PRF3-TV.
 The number 3 had no relation to the channel's frequency and was already existent in the radio station's callsign by default.
 Regarding the name of the station, the name "Tupi" was secondary, as the preferred name was PRF-3 and sometimes TV-3.
 At a later stage the channel was also known as TV Tupi-Difusora, referring to the group's two radio stations.
 The name "Tupi" came from a desire Assis Cheateaubriand had for years, using native Brazilian names to represent the roots of Brazilian culture.

-The station was set to be launched on September 5, but was later delayed to September 7 (Brazil's Independence Day), and subsequently the second half of September (starting from September 16).
+The station was originally set to be launched on September 5, but was later delayed to September 7 (Brazil's Independence Day), and subsequently the second half of September (starting from September 16).
 The official launch date was announced on September 13: September 18, 1950.

 That day, the station went on the air at 5pm with solemn formalities.
 At 6pm, a private cocktail for invitees was held, without being broadcast.
 At 9pm, broadcasts resumed with the launch show TV na Taba, featuring a variety of talents that already worked for the group's radio stations, running for two hours.
 All the events were held at the studios in Sumaré, which had become the "cradle" of television.

 The test pattern was switched on at 4pm.
 During the solemn ceremony, Assis Chateaubriand was in the studio alongside Catholic figure Paulo Rolim Loureiro; poet Rosalina Coelho Lisboa Larragoiti, chosen as the "godmother" of PRF3-TV; young actress Sônia Maria Dorce; presenter Homero Silva; and actresses Yara Lins and Lia de Aguiar.
 Numerous civil, military and religious figures also attended the event.
 Said event started thirty minutes later than planned (at 5:30pm) when the test pattern gave way to Sônia Maria Dorce, who became the first face seen on the regular service, saying "Boa tarde!
 Está no ar a televisão do Brasil!", dressed up in a Tupiniquim outfit, alluding to the channel's name.
 Yara Lins followed, mentioning the names and callsigns of all of the Associadas radio stations, more than twenty, and introduced "the first television program in Latin America".
 The first commercials were read out by Homero Silva and Lia Borges de Aguiar, with congratulatory messages from four brands that invested in its building: Guaraná Antarctica, Lãs Sams, Sul América and Prata Wolff.